canonical/kafka-operator/docs/explanation/e-cryptography.md

 ## Sources verification

-Charmed Kafka and Charmed ZooKeeper artifacts are published programatically using release pipelines implemented via GitHub Actions of the associated repositories.
+Charmed Kafka and Charmed ZooKeeper artifacts are published programmatically using release pipelines implemented via GitHub Actions of the associated repositories.
 All repositories containing the source code of the Charmed Kafka project (i.e. charm and snap codebases) are set up with